Children & Parental Rights

 PR is generally accepted to include, but is not limited to:

-All birth mothers automatically have PR, as does the father who was born to the mother at the time of the birth.
+All birth mothers automatically have PR, as does the father who was married to the mother at the time of the birth.
 A father who is not married to the mother, but is (after the 1 December 2003) registered on the child’s birth certificate also has PR.
 A person who lawfully adopts a child automatically acquires PR too ².

 A step-parent will not automatically get PR for a child if they marry or enter in to a civil partnership with the child’s parent.
 However, such a step-parent can acquire PR by entering in to a formal agreement with those parties who have PR in respect of the child, or alternatively the step-parent can apply to the Court for a Parental Responsibility Order under the provisions of the Children Act 1989.